juanbkm/donor2019/content/stories/raising-the-quality-of-urban-service-delivery.md

 Approved in October 2014, the program is ADB’s first project that combines a policy loan to support urban sector reforms with a project loan to improve urban services.
 The policy-based loan led to the creation of a state corporation─the [Rajasthan Urban Drinking Water, Sewerage, and Infrastructure Corporation](https://urban.rajasthan.gov.in/content/raj/udh/rudsico/en/home.html#) (RUDSICO).
 As a corporate agency, it is responsible for planning, resource mobilization, and construction of assets financed by multilateral banks or governments.
 After completion of construction activities, RUDSICO turns over the assets to their corresponding municipal bodies or relevant line departments.
 This ensures an integrated approach to urban development and reduces overlaps in responsibilities among municipalities and other development [authorities](https://www.adb.org/sites/default/files/project-document/149163/42267-026-rrp.pdf).

-{{< dr-yt video="uxPWQRRCf4g" title="The Importance of Policy in Alleviating Urban Poverty" cover="cover-yt-importance-of-policy-alleviating-urban-poverty.jpg" >}}
+{{< dr-yt video="uxPWQRRCf4g" align="" title="The Importance of Policy in Alleviating Urban Poverty" cover="cover-yt-importance-of-policy-alleviating-urban-poverty.jpg" caption="The Rajasthan Urban Sector Development Program, a partnership among ADB, Bill and Melinda Gates Foundation and the Government of India,  showed that physical investments that uplift the lives of the urban poor are better planned if they are combined with policy actions that strengthen institutions that oversee infrastructure and planning." >}}

 The policy-based loan also helped Rajasthan establish a new corporatized entity─the Jaipur Water Supply and Sewerage Board (JWSSB).
 The JWSSB is an independent utility that manages water supply and sewerage services in Jaipur, the capital of Rajasthan.
 Before its establishment, water supply and sewage management services were handled by multiple agencies, such as the Jaipur Municipal Corporation, Jaipur Development Authority, the Public Health and Engineering Board, and the Rajasthan Housing Board.